mithleshupadhyay/alarm_clock/docs/AI_DESIGN_PLAN.md

   service is created implicitly.
 - Treat recurring alarms, snooze, custom audio files, and desktop notifications as non-goals for this exercise.

+The key scope decision is that `alarm-clock add` stores an alarm, while `alarm-clock run` is responsible for firing it.
+This avoids hiding background process behavior inside a simple CLI.

 ## CLI Shape